SK-EID/mid-rest-java-client/README.md

 then to make the tests run again one needs to replace certificate value in respective constant and import it into the trust store.
 Here is the process that needs to be followed.

-1. Obtain the new certificate.
+1. Obtain the new certificate (see a few chapters above for where to download)

 2. Replace the certificate value in LIVE_SERVER_CERT or in DEMO_SERVER_CERT constant.